bjornte/UX-patterns-for-findability/README.md

 Why?
 ---

-When developing enterprise search solutions over the last 10 years, my experience has consistently been that features crucial to findability never make it into the actual services.
-With rotten findability(1) the entire content management solution loses its usefulness.
-This repository tries to address the problem by being a starting point for teams building enterprise search solutions, showing UX and findability best practices, with an emphasis on:
+**The pain: Your client's employees can't find what they're looking for.** When developing enterprise search solutions over the last 10 years, my experience has consistently been that features crucial to findability never make it into the actual services.
+With rotten findability(1) the entire content/knowledge management solution loses its usefulness.

+**The response: At first, a template around which to have a conversation about UX and findability.** This repository tries to address the problem by being a starting point for teams building enterprise search solutions, showing UX and findability best practices, with an emphasis on:

 * Disambiguation through 1) Result groups and 2) Autocomplete topics
 * Editorial maintenance
 * User added results & sources
 * User influenced relevancy & findability and
 * Findability reporting

+This project is in its infancy, so as of March ’16 it's just a seed for a conversation.
+If we're lucky it can become a [Pattern Lab](http://patternlab.io)-based library of components that can make a difference in enterprise content/knowledge management – and hopefully other search solutions.

 (1) Often 20% or worse in the «unstructed data behind the firewall» scenario